emreyilmaz00/emreyilmaz00.github.io/_projects/4_project.md

    - Constrained optimization problems are formulated to improve system safety.
    - The optimization problem is solved using augmented Lagrangian approach.

- -Published a journal paper in <a href="https://www.sciencedirect.com/science/article/abs/pii/S0951832022004902">Journal of Reliability and System Safety</a>.
+ -Published a journal paper in <a href="https://www.sciencedirect.com/science/article/abs/pii/S0951832022004902">Journal of Reliability and System Safety</a> {% cite yilmaz23 %}.

 <div class="row">
     <div class="col-sm-4 mt-3 mt-md-0">